protesilaos/my-website/_politics/2026-05-06-thoughts-coming-economic-crisis.md

 rather than responsible statesmanship.
-America has not only failed in toppling the Iranian regime and in acquiring the enriched uranium, it has also managed to create an intractable situation with the closing of the Strait of Hormuz: a vital artery of the global energy markets which was, by the by, open prior to this unnecessary war.
+America has not only failed in toppling the Iranian regime and in acquiring the enriched uranium, it has also managed to create an intractable situation with the closing of the Strait of Hormuz---a vital artery of the global energy markets which was, by the by, open prior to this unnecessary war.
 In the process, Trump appears beholden to his paymaster lobbyists and thus cannot be trusted to pursue policies that are in the well-meaning